grodansparadis/vscp-doc-spec/vscp_level_ii_specifics.md

 }
 ```

+__unit__, __sensorindex__, __coding__ and __value__ is extra information used by event decoding logic. __note__ is used by analytic software__

-If timestamp and or datetime is absent it should be treated as 'now'.
+If vscpTimeStamp and or vscpDateTime is absent it should be treated as 'now'.

-timestamp is a sender relative value expressed in microseconds that can be used for more precise timing calculations
+vscpTimeStamp is a sender relative value expressed in microseconds that can be used for more precise timing calculations

-datetime is date + time in UTC
+vscpDateTime is date + time in UTC on ISO format

 ## Globally Unique Identifiers